About the Home Energy Score

 - A "Score with Improvements" reflecting the home's expected score if cost-effective improvements are implemented

-In Fall 2009, the Vice President and the White House Council on Environmental Quality called upon the Department of Energy to create a nationally-applicable home energy labeling system.
-After years of consumer research, software development, pilot studies, and focus groups, the DOE launched the Home Energy Score program in 2012.
+In 2010, the Energy Department recognized the need for a low-cost, reliable method for homeowners and buyers to understand their homes' energy efficiency.
+To address this, DOE researched how to create a nationally-applicable home energy labeling system.
+After extensive consumer research, software development, pilot studies, and focus groups, the DOE launched the Home Energy Score program in 2012.

-The tool is uniquely refined to require minimal data input - to save on time, money, and training for Assessors - while producing maximum accuracy for energy use predictions.
-Read the Summary from our 2014 Report on the tool and its accuracy.
+The tool is uniquely refined to require minimal data input – to save on time, money, and training for Assessors – while producing maximum accuracy for energy use predictions.
+Read the Home Energy Score's Scoring Methodology on the tool and its assumptions, and the Summary from our 2014 Report about the tool's updates and analysis.